Virtual reality helps clients design their superyacht

 Mark Duncan, group commercial and market director, Yachting Partners International also says the Chinese are showing keen interest in yacht building.

-What’s the hottest topic at the Monaco Yacht show?
+What’s the hottest topic at the Monaco Yacht show this year?

 How much do your clients spend on yachts?